-Graduating Students: Ohio Revised Code, Section 4723-09, requires that those applying to obtain a license or certificate issued by the Ohio Board of Nursing must obtain a criminal records check that is completed by the Bureau of Criminal Identification and Investigation (BCII), including a check of Federal Bureau of Investigation Records.
+Graduating Students: Ohio Revised Code, Section 4723-09, requires that those applying to obtain a license or certificate issued by the Ohio Board of Nursing must obtain a criminal record check that is completed by the Bureau of Criminal Identification and Investigation (BCII), including a check of state and Federal Bureau of Investigation Records.
 Only electronic finger printing is accepted.
 Fingerprinting may be provided on campus and the student will be made aware when the service is available.
 Be certain to identify the Ohio Board of Nursing as the agency to receive the results.
-The results must go directly from the Bureau of Criminal Identification and Investigation to the Ohio Board of Nursing to be valid.
-If at all possible, the Department of Nursing will arrange for a fingerprinting service to be on campus sometime during the last semester prior to graduation.
+The results must go directly from the Bureau of Criminal Identification and Investigation to the Ohio Board of Nursing to be valid